St Petersburg, Russia is undoubtedly one of the most culturally rich, interesting cities in the world.

-One of the main areas the Belmond improved upon were the eating venues which in my opinion was hard to do because during my first two stays, I had never eaten a bad meal in any of the attractive restaurants.
-Currently, the hotel has five dining options from which to choose.
+One of the main areas the Belmond improved upon were the dining venues which, in my opinion, must have been hard to do because during my two stays prior to the renovation, I never had a bad meal in any of the restaurants here.
+Currently, the hotel has five fabulous dining options from which to choose.

-On my second trip, I arrived in the evening and ended up wanting something light to eat and a glass of wine to help me sleep and get over my jet lag.
-I enjoyed a small plate, caviar dish while listening to soothing live music in the hotel's elegant lounge.
-Once again, I found myself pondering how wonderful it was to be staying at this hotel and dining in such a warm and comfortable place, something extremely important to the solo traveler.
+As I sat in the fabulous L'Europa restaurant having breakfast, I found myself pondering how wonderful it was to be staying at this hotel and dining in such a warm and comfortable place, something extremely important to me as a solo traveler.

-The next day in the late afternoon, I had one of the best desserts, a mango custard tart, I have ever eaten in the romantic Mezzanine Cafe, an colorful, interior courtyard restaurant that serves breakfast, light lunch selections and afternoon tea.
+The next day in the late afternoon, I had one of the best desserts I have ever eaten, a mango custard tart, in the romantic Mezzanine Cafe: a colorful, interior courtyard restaurant that serves breakfast, light lunch and afternoon tea.
 In addition, this restaurant is known for its fine chocolates which are made in the hotel's own chocolate factory, as well as it's FABULOUS coffee made from a special blend of Arabica beans from Honduras, Ethiopia and Sumatra.

 Yes, the coffee at the Grand Hotel Europe is WONDERFUL.
-For the coffee addict, petit coffee connoisseur that I am, this is heaven.
-I have to admit for me the "quality of the coffee" a hotel serves can make or break whether I end up liking and recommending a hotel.
-For some this is not important but for me it is travel necessity.
+For the petit coffee connoisseur that I am, this is heaven.
+I have to admit for me the quality of the coffee a hotel serves can make or break whether I end up liking and recommending a hotel.
+For some this is not important, but for me, it is travel necessity.

 Within several minutes, I was escorted to my well-located table complete with a three candle lit candlelabra.
 The atmosphere in the L'Europa that Friday night was magical.
-For two and one half hours all of the diners were treated to an extravaganza of classical Tchaikovsky music on the restaurant's stage.
-Whether from performances by a string quartet, a pianist, an opera singer or singers and even ballerinas, the evening was filled with the passion and melodies of one of Russia's most beloved composers.
-Being a former music major, this dinner setting was over-the-top!
+For two and a half hours, all of the diners were treated to an extravaganza of classical Tchaikovsky music on the restaurant's stage.
+Performances by a string quartet, a pianist, an opera singer and even ballerinas, filled this evening with the passion and melodies of one of Russia's most beloved composers.
+Being a former music major, this dinner setting was an absolute delight!